-submit recommendations to the City Council relative to the options for establishing such services in the city. presented to Council in the fall of 2018.
-A funding shortfall has put the proposed project on hold.
-M-13 Private Transportation Companies.
-The City shall conduct a study to identify economic incentives for private transportation companies seeking to enhance mobility in the Downtown, Priority Development Areas (PDAs), corridors, employment centers, and other high-intensity districts in the city.
-Based on findings from the study, the City shall prepare and submit recommendations to the City Council on potential incentives.
-2020-2040 In Progress The City is currently working with a consultant to develop a Micromobility Plan, which will study and provide recommendations for implementing bike-share and scooter-share services in the City.
-The Transportation Division received a grant to complete a Transit Connector Shuttle Feasibility Study in 2015.
-They presented the findings and recommendations to Council on 9/19/2017.
-(Improve Infrastructure (4)) M-14 Transit Rider Information Study.
+Program Timeframe Status Notes Strategic Roadmap The updated Climate Action Plan does not include this program.
+M-14 Transit Rider Information Study.
 The City shall work with AC Transit to identify options for informing transit riders of the availability and timing (e.g., headways) of public transit.
 Based on findings from the study, the City shall work with AC Transit to prepare and submit recommendations to the City Council on developing a transit information program.
-2020-2040 Not Started Programs slated for initiation within the 2020-2040 timeframe will begin as they are prioritized by the appropriate department and as staff and financial resources become available.
-(Improve Infrastructure (4, 4a)) M-15 Pedestrian Design Standard for Transit Stop.
+2020-2040 Not Started The updated Climate Action Plan does not include this program.
+(Improve Infrastructure (4, 4a)) M-15 Pedestrian Design Standard for Transit Stop .
 The City shall work with AC Transit to develop and adopt transit stop design standards for lighting, walkways, streetscape furniture, and landscaping to promote a feeling of safety at transit stops.
 2017-2019 Complete The Alameda County (AC) Transit Multimodal Corridor Guidelines was published in April 2018.
 (Improve Infrastructure (4, 4a, 8)) M-16 Citywide TDM Plan.
 The City shall develop and adopt a citywide Transportation Demand Management (TDM) Plan, which could include strategies to reduce peak-hour traffic, such as staggered work hours, flexible schedule options, and telecommuting from home offices.
-2017-2019 Not Started The City has not begun this program due to limited staff and fiscal resources, along with other City priorities.
+2017-2019 Not Started The City has started preliminary research into this program.
+The updated Climate Action Plan does not include this program.
+The new, similar program is T-3.1.
 (Improve Infrastructure (1)) M-17 City Employee Car/Bike Share Programs.
 The City shall conduct a study that explores the development of car-sharing and/or bike sharing programs for City employees.
 Based on findings from the study, the City shall prepare and submit recommendations to the City Council about establishing such programs.
 2020-2040 In Progress The City was awarded a grant in 2017 to deploy and promote car sharing at multiple locations throughout the city.
 In the fall of 2019, the city returned the grant funds and closed the program after it was deemed infeasible.
 Staff will continue to seek additional opportunities for car and bike sharing as opportunities arise.
-(Improve Infrastructure (4)) M-18 City Commuter Benefits.
-The City shall continue to offer commuter benefits, such as Tran Ben or Commuter Checks to City employees, and when possible, expand or develop other commuter benefits 2014-2016 Ongoing In progress The City currently offers pre-tax payroll deductions for public transportation and/or parking options with P&A Group.
-Staff evaluates options annually and will (Improve Infrastructure (4))
+The updated Climate Action Plan does not include this (Improve Infrastructure (4)) M-18 City Commuter Benefits.
+The City shall continue to offer commuter benefits, such as Tran Ben or Commuter Checks to City employees, and when 2014-2016 Ongoing In progress program.
+The City currently offers pre-tax payroll deductions for public transportation.
+Staff evaluates options annually (Improve Infrastructure (4))